Using the SwiftUI 4 ImageRenderer

 }

-As you can see, the code is pretty straightforward.
-We show a certain viewToSnapshot together with a button that takes a snapshot of the same view, then shows it below the original view.
+The code is pretty straightforward.
+We show a viewToSnapshot together with a button that takes a snapshot of the same view, then shows it below the original view.

-You can also see how we have to wrap the rendering in a Task, since the ImageRenderer initializer and its uiImage property are both async and must be called using await.
+We also have to wrap the rendering in a Task, since the ImageRenderer initializer and its uiImage property are both async and must be called using await.

-If we now run the code above and tap the button, the generated snapshot looks like this:
+If we now the code above and tap the button, the generated snapshot image looks like this:

 A screenshot that shows an original SwiftUI view and a low-resolution snapshot

-As you can see, we get a snapshot, but it’s quite blurry.
-This is because the renderer uses a rendering scale of 1 by default, while the device screen has a retina screen resolution or greater.
-Let’s fix this.
+As you can see, the snapshot is quite blurry.
+This is because the renderer uses a rendering scale of 1 by default, while the device has a retina screen resolution or greater.

 Improving the snapshot resolution

-To fix the snapshot resolution, we can specify a scale for the renderer, but this is where the asyncness of the renderer started biting me.
+To fix the snapshot resolution, we can specify a scale for the renderer, but this is where the async started biting me.
 Defining a scale in generateSnapshot doesn’t work:

 extension ContentView {